 You are going to learn so much during your time at college.
 Some of those lessons will happen in the classroom, but a lot of your education will take place as you meet new people, join clubs, and continue discovering new depths within yourself.
 Here’s one more thing you’re going to have to learn – how to live in a teeny tiny dorm room.
 Most dorm rooms give you about 200 hundred square feet to work with.
 Don’t forget that you’re sharing that space with another person!
 Don’t freak out.
 Instead, think of it as a design challenge.
 In this article, we’ll help you keep your dorm room cozy instead of crowded with some helpful dorm room space saving tips.
 Let’s think big!

 Your dorm room may look small, but you’ve got a lot more space to work with than you think.
 Just look up.
-Consider adding to the existing dorm room furniture with bed and desk cubbies.
+Consider adding to the existing dorm room furniture with nightstand and desk cubbies.
 These are perfect for stashing textbooks, your fav stuffed animal, and your sports gear.

 Check Under the Bed